 Some key areas to check:

-- Set screws on all couplers, pulleys, and the ACME lock nuts
+- Set screws on all couplers, pulleys, and ACME locking nuts

-- M5 screws mounting the Z-axis motor to the steel plate.
+- M5 screws mounting the stepper motors to their steel plates

 - M5 screws on the X and Y-axis